Skip to main content

 Resolving pay discrepancies

-While the college strives for accuracy, employees who believe their pay has been calculated incorrectly, or if improper deductions have been made, should contact the Payroll Manager as soon as possible.
+While the college strives for accuracy, employees who believe their pay has been calculated incorrectly, or if improper deductions have been made, should contact the Payroll department as soon as possible.
 The college will investigate the situation and make corrections if errors have been made.
-If employees are not satisfied that the situation has been correctly handled, they also may bring this matter to the attention of the Vice President of Finance and Administration.
+If employees are not satisfied that the situation has been correctly handled, they also may bring this matter to the attention of the CFO and Vice President of Administration.

 Holidays